Struga: History

 Struga was the birthplace in 1865 Ibrahim Temo, who would go on to be a doctor and one of the founders of the Ottoman reform movement known as the Committee of Union and Progress.

 Struga was part of the Socialist Federative Republic of Yugoslavia since 1945 as part of the Socialist Republic of Macedonia until the 1991 Macedonian independence referendum when Macedonia peacefully seceded from the federation.

+After the independence of North Macedonia in 1991, Struga remained the administrative centre of Struga Municipality and an important urban settlement on the north-western shore of Lake Ohrid.
+In the post-independence period, the town continued to function as a local administrative, cultural and tourist centre for the surrounding lakeside area.

 Geography

-Struga is located in an open valley on Lake Ohrid.
-The Black Drin river (Crn Drim) starts at the lake and divides the city.
+Struga is situated on the northern shore of Lake Ohrid, in the south-western part of North Macedonia.
+The Black Drin river flows out of the lake at Struga and divides the town into two parts.
+The town lies in an open valley and is part of the Southwestern Statistical Region.

 Demographics

 During the 16th century, Struga was located in the Sanjak of Ohrid of the Ottoman Empire.
 It was registered as a Christian village in the Nahiya of Ohrid with 184 Christian families, 20 unmarried men and 36 widows, as well as 8 Muslim families.

 In statistics gathered by Vasil Kanchov in 1900, Struga was inhabited by 4,570 people, consisting of 3,000 Christian Bulgarians, 1,000 Turks, 350 Muslim Albanians and 220 Romanis.
 The Bulgarian researcher Vasil Kanchov wrote in 1900 that many Albanians declared themselves as Turks.
-In Struga, the population that declared itself Turkish "was of Albanian blood", but it "had been Turkified after the Ottoman invasion, including Skanderbeg", referring to Islamization.
-Jordan Ivanov, professor at the University of Sofia, wrote in 1915 that Albanians, since they did not have their own alphabet, due to a lack of consolidated national consciousness and influenced by foreign propaganda, declared themselves as Turks, Greeks and Bulgarians, depending on which religion they belonged to.
-Albanians were losing their mother tongue in Struga.
+Jordan Ivanov, professor at the University of Sofia, wrote in 1915 that Albanians, due to a lack of consolidated national consciousness and influenced by religion and foreign propaganda, often declared themselves as Turks, Greeks or Bulgarians.

-According to the 1943 Albanian census, Struga was inhabited by 2,876 Orthodox Macedonians, 2,063 Muslim Albanians, 443 Aromanians, 14 Serbs and 10 Russians.

-As of the 2002 census, the city of Struga has 16,559 inhabitants and the ethnic composition was the following: